Can I Legally get Married in Florida?

 Florida, like many states in the US, is not a difficult place to marry as the main focus is all about the Marriage Licence which is relatively straight-forward to organise.
 Have a look at our full checklist of things to do below, but make sure to always be in constant contact with your local embassy in the US for the most up to the minute updates.
+You may choose to go for a Disney themed wedding in Orlando, opting for Disney’s Grand Floridian Resort & Spa.
+On the other hand, you could go for a beach wedding in Miami at The Ritz-Carlton South Beach.

 - Like all marriages in the US, the primary objective is always organising the Marriage Licence.
 So once you’ve arrived in Florida, we recommend contacting the Clerk of Court.
 You will then need to go and visit the Clerk with your future spouse and all of the documents listed below.